 On the client-side, I will be working closely with Kate, our Director of Client Services, to facilitate feedback from our clients and develop new ways to work with them, from onboarding to communication to delivery.
 To deliver on this promise, we must take the same level of care in the employee experience.

-In many ways, an employee's relationship with their manager shapes their experience with a company.
+In many ways, an employee's relationship with their manager shapes their experience within a company.
 With that in mind, my focus will start with our managers.
 I will be collaborating with managers across the company to establish and roll out a uniform management training program.
 Some key initiatives include formalizing discipline structure, one-on-ones, performance reviews, and other team activities.

 As I embark on this journey, I am not shy about the fact that there will be plenty to learn.
 In fact, that is what keeps me going.
 There are a few themes in particular that I am eager to explore and lessons I look forward to learning.